junaid33/mint-hJ03/packages/mintlify/README.md

 #### Troubleshooting

+Steps you can take if the dev CLI is not working (After each step try to run `mintlify dev` again):

-Make sure you are using Node v18 or higher.
+- Make sure you are using Node v18 or higher.

-If Mintlify dev is still not running, run `mintlify install` to re-install dependencies.
+- Run `mintlify install` to re-install dependencies.
+- Navigate to the `.mintlify` folder in your home directory and delete its contents.
+- If all else fails navigate to `~/.mintlify` and `git clone https://github.com/mintlify/mint.git --branch legacy-components-import`

 ### 🏃 Get Started